cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Excluding Dates
 ^^^^^^^^^^^^^^^

-:term:`Date-times <ISO8601 datetime>` can be excluded from a :term:`recurrence`
+:term:`datetimes <ISO8601 datetime>` can be excluded from a :term:`recurrence`
 by an exclamation mark for example ``PT1D!20000101`` means run daily except on the first of January 2000.

-This syntax can be used to exclude one or multiple date-times from a recurrence.
-Multiple date-times are excluded using the syntax ``PT1D!(20000101,20000102,...)``.
-All date-times listed within the parentheses after the exclamation mark will be excluded.
+This syntax can be used to exclude multiple datetimes from a recurrence, using the syntax ``PT1D!(20000101,20000102,...)``.
+All datetimes listed within the parentheses will be excluded.

 .. note::

-   The ``^`` and ``$`` symbols (shorthand for the initial and final cycle points) are both date-times so ``T12!$-PT1D`` is valid.
+   The ``^`` and ``$`` symbols (shorthand for the initial and final cycle points) are both datetimes so ``T12!$-PT1D`` is valid.

-If using a run limit in combination with an exclusion, the heading might not run the number of times specified in the limit.
-For example in the following workflow ``foo`` will only run once as its second run has been excluded.
+If using a run limit in combination with an exclusion, the recurrence might not run the expected number of times.
+For example, in the following workflow ``foo`` will only run once as its second run is excluded.

 .. code-block:: cylc